Beloosesky Gallery is interested in purchasing original paintings by Bela de Kristo.

 After graduation, Bela de Kristo arrives in Paris, where he organized an exhibition of Hungarian artists in 1947 at the Saint-Germain-des-Prés .
 When his country was occupied by the Soviet army, he decided to settle in Paris.

-Kristo regularly attends the Académie Julian and the Grande Chaumiere.
+Kristo regularly attended the Académie Julian and the Grande Chaumiere.
 In 1948, he exhibited at the Duncan gallery in 1950, and the Carlton gallery in Cannes.
 That same year, he was a faithful pillar of the Academy of André Lhote (rue d'Odessa) with whom he shares the theories of Cubism .

 Four years later, in 1954, he moved into a studio in the rue Vignon.
 At that time, many of his drawings and paperboard were published in Paris MATCH and other publications.
 However, he spends most of his time painting.
 He leaves Paris to settle in Normandy which he discovered through his friend Fernand Léger who already owned a farm in Lisores .